TACIXAT/tacixat.github.io/_pages/about.md

 I'm super good at having grand ideas, implementing a proof of concept, then moving on to the next project.
 I do my best to see things through but there might be a pattern here.
 Might as well share the things I hack up.

 For work I'm a software engineer in the security R&D space.
-I've worked at SorceFire acq.
+I've worked at SourceFire acq.
 Cisco, ISE, Trail of Bits, Google, and now River Loop Security.
 Research contracts are where I find myself most engaged, so I am very picky about the work I take.
 Right now I am working part time which leaves plenty of time for side projects.

 ## Personal